ProteinGym/proteingym-base/docs/dataset_manifest_schema.md

 3. Extensibility: Allow for future additions without breaking existing datasets.
 4. Clarity: Provide a clear understanding of the dataset components.

-#### Definitions
-- **Dataset**: The main class representing a dataset, that has four data types: sequences, structures, MSAs, and assays.
-The data

-The dataset can be loaded using a loader function and schema .toml file.

 Class Diagram: